Autism and the Human Podcast Transcript, Episode 1, Originally Published June 7, 2022

 Welcome to the first episode of “Autism and The Human.”
 I’m Limbic Noodle.
 Today’s episode is called “Limbic, Liminal, Labels and Language.”

-The way this connects to autism is that the discourse around autism is often focused on the behavioural and emotional responses of autistic people.
-The personal narratives of autistic people often include stories about struggling to become Enabled in a Disabling world.
-To me, “Autism” and “Limbic” are intrinsically related.
 I came to “Noodle” a little more circuitously.
-The first reason for this part of the name is that I find brains to resemble fat, wet noodles.
-I also realized that I liked the work “Limbic because it reminded me of “Liminal,” one of my favourite words and concepts.
-Liminal spaces are generally considered empty and often exist between one destination and another.
-What’s sad and alarming is that many people think of those on the spectrum as empty space, existing slightly beyond the borders of “The Human.”
+The first reason for this part of the name is that I find brains resemble fat, wet noodles.
+I also realized that I liked the word “Limbic” because it reminded me of “Liminal.”
+Liminal space is one of my favourite concepts.
+Liminal spaces are generally considered empty, often existing between one destination and another.
+Many people think of Autistic people as existing the same way in the world, between one space and another, slightly beyond the borders of the human but not quite within the realm of the inhuman.

 Sometimes I imagine myself sliding in and out of these boundaries, noodling between the liminal and non-liminal, lingering in empty spaces where I am less likely to be singled out or noticed negatively.
 These spaces have always felt safer to me.